Church Disaster Preparedness & Response Resources

 Every church is vulnerable to some form of disaster.
 Is your congregation prepared?

-Why churches should be prepared:
+Why churches need to be prepared:

 - To take preventative steps to protect your church and congregation from harm

 - To determine ahead of time how you will response should a disaster strike your church or members of your congregation

 - To insure the continuity of your churches ministries should a disaster occur